jaz303/asset-warp/README.markdown

       # Define a standard profile
       # Standard profiles operate on everything and, to be honest, aren't much use.
-      # A single standard profile, 'original', is used internally as a no-op for
-      # viewing the original asset
+      # A single standard profile, 'original', is used internally as a no-op for viewing original asset
       c.profile 'main-image' do |b|
         if b.web_safe_image?
           b.resize!(400, 300)